wp-plugins/catablog/readme.txt

 Highlighted Features:

+* Widgets for displaying your catalog and catalog categories in sidebars.
 * Automatic pagination with a ShortCode limit parameter.
 * Set separate height and width values for catalog thumbnails.
 * Generate individual and category pages for your entire catalog.